MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-report-filter-preview.md

 ---
-title: The new Filters experience in Power BI reports (Preview)
+title: The new filter experience in Power BI reports (Preview)
 description: Filters in Power BI are getting new functionality and a new design.
 author: maggiesMSFT
 manager: kfile